Mae shown with accomplished

 In addition to being survived by five children, she is survived by twelve siblings.

-Interment will be in the Falls-Siers Cemetery at Arnoldsburg.
-Friends can call at the funeral home from 6:00-9:00 pm Wednesday.
+Interment was in the Falls-Siers Cemetery at Arnoldsburg.

 See complete obituary Freda Mae Cottrell Falls Bugden